flyingrhinonz/catstep/README.md

 ----------------------

 At it's simplest `catstep <file>` will get you going and put you into interactive mode.
-Once in interactive mode use the keyboard controls listed in the following section.
+Once in interactive mode - use the keyboard controls listed in the following section.

-<file> :
+file :
 The file you want to display.

 -a / --autoplay :
-Auto replay the file one char at a time.
-Respects the sleep variable if supplied, else uses the default of 0.01 seconds.
-Applies only to autoplay mode.
+Starts catstep in autplay mode.
+If not supplied, catstep will wait for user input to control playback.

 -d / --debug :
 Log extra debugging information to syslog.
-Applies to both modes.

 -e / --nomemtest :
 catstep won't open a file if it is larger than half the available RAM.
-Bypass the memory test and open the file anyway.
+Use this to bypass the memory test and open the file anyway.

 -f / --fastforward <chars> :
-Replay n chars at maximum speed before returning control to the regular view.
+Replay n chars at maximum speed before returning control to interactive mode.
 This lets you speed through the file until the actual point you want to view at a controlled speed.
-Applies to both modes.
+This is used when catstep is started and applies to file offset 0.

 -h / --help :
 Displays the command line options.